Attrition Rate

 What is the attrition rate?

-high attrition rate can indicate a number of underlying issues, such as poor job satisfaction, lack of career development opportunities, or inadequate compensation and benefits.
-It can also be a costly issue for employers, as they may need to invest resources into recruiting and training new employees to fill the positions left by departing employees.
+A high attrition rate can indicate a number of underlying issues, such as poor job satisfaction, lack of career development opportunities, or inadequate compensation and benefits.
+It can also be a costly affair for employers, as they may need to invest resources into recruiting and training new employees to fill the positions left by departing employees.

-Employers may track attrition rates to monitor employee turnover and identify any patterns or trends.
+Employers may track attrition rates to monitor employee turnover and identify patterns or trends.
 They may also use this data to develop strategies to reduce attrition and retain valuable employees, such as improving employee engagement, offering competitive compensation and benefits, and providing opportunities for career development and advancement.
 A low attrition rate can be a positive indicator of a healthy and stable workforce.

 You may like: What is a Healthy Attrition Rate?